cpslab/RaspiTutorial/document.md

   ![pin_asign](./image/gpio.png)
   ↑Raspberry Pi3's pin assignment.

-    <font color="OrangeRed">※Bread board is the substrate used for prototyping, experimentation, evaluation.
-An electric signal flows in the direction of the arrow line in the following figure.</font>
+    ※Bread board is the substrate used for prototyping, experimentation, evaluation.
+An electric signal flows in the direction of the arrow line in the following figure.

     This time connect to GPIO21 and GND.
   ![LED](./image/LED.png)

   2. Open Python3 IDLE [Menu]→[Programming]→[Python3(IDLE)]→[File]→[New File]